-- District Plan i
+- i District Plan

-- Subdivision rules and assessment matters (a)
+- (a) Subdivision rules and assessment matters

 - ii Other

-(a) Private covenants
+- (a) Private covenants

 Infrastructure sustainability needs to be addressed comprehensively, from the broad scale subdivision design through to the individual dwelling.
 Part 15 of the District Plan contains objectives and policies, rules and assessment matters that address the subdivision process.
-The objectives and policies for the zone build on the general subdivision provisions in the District Plan. reflecting the importance of sustainability objectives for the zone.
+The objectives and policies for the zone build on the general subdivision provisions in the District Plan, reflecting the importance of sustainability objectives for the zone.

-Objective 7 Transportation
+Objective 7 Transport

-Safe and efficient use of the District's transportation network.
+Safe and efficient use of the District's transport network.

-7.1 To provide safe and efficient road access to the zone from Stalker Road - and State Highway 6 (Ladies Mile).
-Formatted: Indent: Left: 0 cm, Hanging: 1.06 cm 7.2 To establish a primary road connection between the zone and the existing development located within Lake Hayes Estate to the east.
-Formatted: Indent: Left: 0 cm, Hanging: 1.06 cm, No bullets or numbering 7.3 To enable the establishment and use of a park and ride facility within the zone to reduce the number of vehicle trips along the State Highway.
-7.4 To provide a network and facilities that support public transport.
-7.5 To provide a high level of connectivity throughout the zone and adjacent communities by providing well connected vehicle, pedestrian, and cycling networks.
-7.6 To ensure development of the zone does not compromise the on-going and future operations of Queenstown Airport.
-Formatted: Font: Italic i District Plan
+- 7.1 To provide safe and efficient road access to the zone from Stalker Road and State Highway 6 (Ladies Mile). - 7.2 To establish a primary road connection between the zone and the existing development located within Lake Hayes Estate to the east. - 7.3 To enable the establishment and use of a park and ride facility within the zone to reduce the number of vehicle trips along the State Highway. - 7.4 To provide a network and facilities that support public transport. - 7.5 To provide a high level of connectivity throughout the zone and adjacent communities by providing well connected vehicle, pedestrian, and cycling networks. - 7.6 To ensure development of the zone does not compromise the on-going and future operations of Queenstown Airport.